MallocArray/Unifi-OracleCloud/README.md

 Once completed, return to Stacks to use the Apply option to create a new instance with the original configuration.
 It is not necessary to **Delete Stack**

-**Note** If a Reserved IP address as assigned to the Instance, it may need to be removed from the VM prior to Destroying the stack.
+**Note** If a Reserved IP address as assigned to the Instance, it will need to be removed from the VM prior to Destroying the stack.
 Since it was not created as part of the Stack, it will not be removed when Destroying the stack.

 # Future To-Do List
 * Modify the [GCP Unifi Controller Startup Script](https://metis.fi/en/2018/02/gcp-unifi-code/) created by PetriR
     * ~~Support Oracle Cloud metadata~~ Completed
-    * Support Ubuntu instead of Debian (Debian is not offered in Oracle)
+    * Support Ubuntu instead of Debian (Debian is not offered in Oracle) (In Process)
-    * Research simple way to copy backup files to Oracle Block Storage included in free tier
+    * Research simple way to copy backup files to Oracle Block Storage included in free tier (In Process)